stormid/storm-scaffold/README.md

-##Storm Scaffold
+##How to run this project

 ##JS
-The app uses commonjs modules that are transformed using browserify into a minified single app.js that contains the core js used on every page.
+The app uses es6 modules that are transpiled, then transformed using browserify into a minified single app.js that contains the core js used on every page.

 Component-specific JS files are loaded asynchronously as required.
-These files are found in src/js/async, and copied to build/assets/js/libs/.
+These files are found in src/js/async, and copied to build/assets/js/async/.
 UMD format modules are recommended for these scripts.

 ##CSS
 SCSS, structured thus: